-The course is obligatory for students on the English language version of and is designed to give the students a basic introduction to music history and analysis.
+The course is obligatory for students on the English language version and is designed to give the students a basic introduction to music history and analysis.

 On completion of this course, the student is expected to

 - be able to demonstrate a broad understanding of music from a historical, analytical and cultural perspective

 - be able to apply and document relevant historical, theoretical and practical knowledge of music

 - be able to reflect verbally and in writing on music and its place in society on the basis of key perspectives on music history

 The course comprises a main module on music history and an introductory module on folk music.

 The main module concentrates on topics from the renaissance to the 21st century.
 Key elements in the module are